marsender/symfony-assetmapper/README.md

 bin/console importmap:require es-module-shims
 ```

-## Tailwind dev watch

-This will watch for changes to your assets and twig files and automatically recompile the application css it when needed.
+Watch for changes to your assets and twig files and automatically recompile tailwind css it when needed
 ```bash
 bin/console tailwind:build --watch
 ```